Free monoid: Equidivisibility

 A free monoid is equidivisible: if the equation mn = pq holds, then there exists an s such that either m = ps, sn = q (example see image) or ms = p, n = sq.
 This result is also known as Levi's lemma.

-A monoid is free if and only if it is graded and equidivisible.
+A monoid is free if and only if it is graded (in the strong sense that only the identity has gradation 0) and equidivisible.

 Free generators and rank

 The members of a set A are called the free generators for A∗ and A+.
 The superscript * is then commonly understood to be the Kleene star.
-More generally, if S is an abstract free monoid (semigroup), then a set of elements which maps onto the set of single-letter words under an isomorphism to a semigroup A+ (monoid A∗) is called a set of free generators for S.
+More generally, if S is an abstract free monoid (semigroup), then a set of elements which maps onto the set of single-letter words under an isomorphism to a monoid A∗ (semigroup A+) is called a set of free generators for S.

-Each free semigroup (or monoid) S has exactly one set of free generators, the cardinality of which is called the rank of S.
+Each free monoid (or semigroup) S has exactly one set of free generators, the cardinality of which is called the rank of S.

 Two free monoids or semigroups are isomorphic if and only if they have the same rank.
-In fact, every set of generators for a free semigroup or monoid S contains the free generators (see definition of generators in Monoid) since a free generator has word length 1 and hence can only be generated by itself.
+In fact, every set of generators for a free monoid or semigroup S contains the free generators, since a free generator has word length 1 and hence can only be generated by itself.
 It follows that a free semigroup or monoid is finitely generated if and only if it has finite rank.

 A submonoid N of A∗ is stable if u, v, ux, xv in N together imply x in N. A submonoid of A∗ is stable if and only if it is free.

 For example, using the set of bits { "0", "1" } as A, the set N of all bit strings containing an even number of "1"s is a stable submonoid because if u contains an even number of "1"s, and ux as well, then x must contain an even number of "1"s, too.
-While N cannot be freely generated by any set of single bits, it can be freely generated by the set of bit strings { "0", "11", "101", "1001", "10001", ... } – the set of strings of the form "10n1" for some integer n.
+While N cannot be freely generated by any set of single bits, it can be freely generated by the set of bit strings { "0", "11", "101", "1001", "10001", ... } – the set of strings of the form "10n1" for some nonnegative integer n (along with the string "0").